biagioboi/DKGNonRepudiation/formal_verification/README.md

 equation forall x:exponent, y:exponent; exp(exp(g, x), y) = exp(exp(g, y), x).
 ```

+# Forward Secrecy
+[[https://identity.foundation/didcomm-messaging/spec/ | DIDComm Spec v.2 ]] does not provide any information about forward secrecy([[https://didcomm.org/book/v2/pfs | Ref.
+DIDComm Guidebook]]) since the choose of keys is up to the parties.
+For this reason we implemented a particular mechanism to guarantee the forward secrecy.
 # Non-Repudiation
 The property of non-repudiation can be divided into two different aspect.
 There are two non-repudiation perspectives: the non-repudiation of authentication, and the non-repudiation of resource requested.
 ## Non-repudiation of authentication (App -> User, not reversing)